Eirhanna/ProgrammingII/README.md

 [Manual](https://github.com/EirhannaPapoutsi/ProgrammingII/blob/master/src/main/DetGifthub%20User%20Manual.pdf)

 ## Basic structure of the master github repository
-It contains an src file(https://github.com/EirhannaPapoutsi/ProgrammingII/tree/master/src) which has a file with the JUnit tests() and a file called main.
+It contains an src file(https://github.com/EirhannaPapoutsi/ProgrammingII/tree/master/src) which has a file with the JUnit tests(), a file called main and a file with the images(https://github.com/EirhannaPapoutsi/ProgrammingII/tree/master/image).
 The main file contains the file Resaurses with the sql file and the csv file and the file java with the java classes.

 ## Tools you need in order to successfully run the application
 * [Maven]()